Mr. Patrick Aguirre

-Patrick Aguirre is in his 9th year of teaching music and his first year with Northside ISD.
-Mr. Aguirre is excited to take on the role as Director of Bands at Louis D. Brandeis High School.
+Patrick Aguirre is in his 11th year of teaching music and is the Director of Bands at Louis D. Brandeis High School.
 Prior to this position, he served as Assistant Band Director at Southwest High School in Southwest ISD from 2017-2022, Assistant Band Director at Memorial High School from 2014-2017, and Band Director at Dwight Middle School in the 2013-2014 school year.

+At Brandeis, Mr. Aguirre oversees all aspects of the band program.
+He is also the conductor of the Wind Ensemble and director the Bronco Marching Band.
 While at Southwest High School, Mr. Aguirre taught the Non-Varsity Band, Jazz Band I & II, co-taught the Marching Band, and started the school's Texas Future Music Educators Chapter.
-Every year the Non-Varsity Band received superior ratings, both Jazz Bands received numerous group and soloist awards, and the Marching Band placed in the top 10 at UIL Area in both 2019 & 2021.
+Every year, the Non-Varsity Band received superior ratings, both Jazz Bands received numerous group and soloist awards, and the Marching Band placed in the top 10 at UIL Area in both 2019 & 2021.
 At Memorial High School, Mr. Aguirre taught the Non-Varsity Band and Jazz Band.
 The Non-Varsity Band received its first superior rating at UIL Concert & Sight-Reading in 2016.
-This ensemble was comprised of beginners and instrumentalist on secondary instruments.
+This ensemble was comprised of beginners and instrumentalists on secondary instruments.
 The Jazz Band earned 2nd place in the 5A category at The St. Mary's Jazz Festival in 2017.
-At Dwight Middle School, Mr. Aguirre managed the entire program by himself.
-Elevating the concert band from fair/poor ratings to excellent ratings at UIL Concert & Sight-reading in one school year.
+At Dwight Middle School, Mr. Aguirre managed the entire program by himself, elevating the concert band from fair/poor ratings to excellent ratings at UIL Concert & Sight-reading in one school year.

 Mr. Aguirre is a graduate from The University of Texas at San Antonio where he earned his Bachelor of Music Degree.
 He was a member of the UTSA Wind Ensemble, Symphonic Band, and Jazz Ensemble.
 He is grateful to have been directed and inspired by Dr. Robert Rustowicz, Mr. Ron Ellis, Dr. Si Millican, Mr. Charles Kuentz, Dr. Don Miller, and Dr. Utah Hamrick.
 As a saxophonist, Mr. Aguirre studied under David Debus, gold medalist at The Bordeaux Conservatory.
 In 2017, Mr. Aguirre received his Masters of Arts in Educational Administration From Texas A&M University San Antonio.